JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

 You are the used to the comings and goings of your fellow village-folk.
 As such, you notice when any of the patterns change.
 Every night (including night 0) you are told how many players switched roles that night.
-This includes dopplegeganger, drunk, shapeshifter, gray wolf conversion and vampire conversion.
+This includes dopplegeganger, drunk, shapeshifter, gray wolf conversion and vampire conversion, among others.
+This also includes adding a template (like lovers to an existing role)

 ## Professor
 * **TEAM:** Village